 This business began in the ’90s when a Wall Street guy, feeling he needed more, went into the bagel business.
 His original store is in Tribeca; this location opened in the summer of 2017.

-First, Zucker’s bagels—and I’m a bagel maven—are among the best; plain, onion, poppy seed, sesame seed, a solid whole wheat with all the seeds, bits pieces and leftovers (called an ‘everything’), Zucker’s has them all.
+First, Zucker’s bagels—and I’m a bagel maven—are among the best; plain, onion, poppy seed, sesame seed, a not-too-heavy whole wheat with all the seeds, bits pieces and leftovers (called an ‘everything’), Zucker’s has them all.

-A real bagel is freshly soft but rightly chewy, with a not too thick, sort of shiny crust that yields, yet cracks when you bite into it.
+A real bagel is freshly soft but properly chewy, with a not too thick, sort of shiny crust that yields, yet cracks when you bite into it.
 It also has to retain those traits when toasted.

-By the way, a proper NYC bagel is hand rolled, kettle boiled and only then, baked.
+By the way, a proper NYC bagel is hand-rolled, kettle-boiled, and only then, baked.